mthvedt/qarth/README.md

 [Google](https://github.com/mthvedt/qarth/blob/master/src/qarth/impl/google.clj)
 implementation (which uses JSON and JWTs instead of form encoding).

+Many useful fns can be found in qarth.oauth.lib [TODO LINK].

 [2] The OAuth2 spec specifies JSON-encoded responses.
 However, it seems to be routine not to follow that part of the spec.